oasysgames/oasys-docs/docs/architecture/1-overview/1-oasys-architecture/1-2-original-rollup.md

 OASYS Optimistic Rollup Overview
 * No Challenging Period Required, All TXs and State Machines Synchronize to Hub Layer
 * Hub Layer Node performs blockHash verification in a distributed manner
-* Force L2 chain assets to be pulled to L1 (to be implemented in the future)

 This unique roll-up can dispel the following concerns:
 * This is just PrivateSideChain.